-It was reported last month by The Sun that Arsenal were willing to offer Alexandre Lacazette in a part-exchange deal, while there were further claims in Spain that the Frenchman had been in contact with Antoine Griezmann to request information about Simeone's management style.
+It was reported in April by The Sun that Arsenal were willing to offer Alexandre Lacazette in a part-exchange deal, while there were further claims in Spain that the Frenchman had been in contact with Antoine Griezmann to request information about Simeone's management style.

-Lacazette moved to deny those rumours this week on social media, and Hunter believes that while Atletico need to increase the number of goals in their team, the 28-year-old does not fit the club's striker profile.
+Lacazette moved to deny those rumours on social media, and Hunter believes that while Atletico need to increase the number of goals in their team, the 29-year-old does not fit the club's striker profile.

 "Right now, Atletico need the stability of a cash injection, and I think that would be more attractive on balance, but the current team's primary flaw at the moment is a lack of goals.

-"They still defend well, perhaps not quite as miserly as they used to, but Barcelona have scored more than double Atleti's goals while Real Madrid have got 18 more, so these are really significant numbers if you want to be challenging to win trophies and to be in the top four of La Liga.
+"They still defend well, perhaps not quite as miserly as they used to, but Barcelona have scored nearly double Atleti's goals (74) while Real Madrid (60) have got 17 more, so these are really significant numbers if you want to be challenging to win trophies and to be in the top four of La Liga.